Last Updated on August 14th, 2020

-Benzoyl peroxide is officially the world’s most frequently used acne treatment, but rubbing alcohol (which is also known as isopropyl alcohol) is probably a close second.
+Benzoyl peroxide is officially the world’s most frequently used acne treatment, 🌎 but rubbing alcohol (which is also known as isopropyl alcohol) is probably a close second.
 Rubbing alcohol feels good on the skin, but it is does not make the skin look better.

 Rubbing alcohol is the form of alcohol known to chemistry as isopropyl alcohol.
-It is manufactured by combining a form of coal gas known as propene with water.
+It is manufactured by combining a form of coal gas, known as propene, with water.
 In Europe, the only ingredients used to make rubbing alcohol are the coal gas and water.
 In the United States, most manufacturers accelerate the process by adding sulfuric acid to the reaction vessel.
 Tiny traces of sulfuric acid remain in the isopropyl acid product.

 The process of making isopropyl alcohol forms a kind of mixture known as an azeotrope.
 There will always be some water that does not combine with propene, so there is some water in isopropyl alcohol that can’t be boiled off or distilled away.
 It is possible to dilute isopropyl alcohol with more water, 💧 but it not possible to make it purer than it is at the end of the manufacturing process (except by use of vacuum treatments or extreme pressure).

 Isopropyl alcohol is known as “rubbing” alcohol because it can be used to rub glue, grease, and paint off dirty surfaces.
 Rubbing alcohol dissolves fats.
 It also dissolves DNA, and is used in testing labs to remove the DNA from tissue samples for genetic analysis.

 When you rub isopropyl alcohol on your skin, you quickly remove any fats in makeup and cold cream that may be on your skin.

 Ironically, the use of rubbing alcohol would cause drying of the skin that the super-fatted soaps were used to treat.
-Nowadays, cold remedies, makeup, and soaps are all lighter—but the use of rubbing alcohol to treat acne can still cause acne
+Nowadays, cold remedies, makeup, and soaps are all lighter—but the use of rubbing alcohol to treat acne can still cause acne.

 Every acne blemish begins as a condition known as follicular hyperkeratosis.
 All follicular hyperkeratosis does is to trigger overproduction of skin cells in the “neck” of a skin pore lying over an oil-producing sebaceous gland.
 The skin inside the pore sheds cells faster than the pore can expel them, and oil gets trapped beneath the clumps of dead skin.

 Rubbing alcohol increases hyperkeratosis.
 It destroys DNA in cells lining the pore.
 They die and flake off into the pore.
 If the pore is not exfoliated, it becomes clogged, and acne follows.
 Isopropyl alcohol is not the only substance that does this.
-Skin care products that contain isopropyl myristate, isopropyl palmitate, isopropyl isostearate, decyl oleate, neopentanoate, petrolatum, mineral oil, cocoa butter, paraffin, menthol, or sodum lauryl sulfate can have the same effect on skin.
-(Skin care researchers have found that cetyl alcohol and stearyl alcohol can cause acne in rabbits, but there is no indication that they can cause acne in people.)
-They initially leave the skin feeling cleaner, but by killing cells in the lining of pores blemishes may follow a few days later.
+Skin care products that contain isopropyl myristate, isopropyl palmitate, isopropyl isostearate, decyl oleate, neopentanoate, petrolatum, mineral oil, cocoa butter, paraffin, menthol, or sodium lauryl sulfate can have the same effect on skin.
+(Skin care researchers have found that cetyl alcohol and stearyl alcohol can cause acne in rabbits, 🐰🐇 but there is no indication that they can cause acne in people.)
+They initially leave the skin feeling cleaner, but by killing cells in the lining of pores, blemishes may follow a few days later.

 Even though dermatologists have known for over 50 years that rubbing alcohol can cause at least as many skin problems as it treats, scores of common acne care products contain it.